EliasAFZ/RockPaperScissors/README.md

 certain languages but this project made me realize to what extent that really meant.
 It really just depends on what you need to solve.

 # System Design Examples
-- **State Pattern:** Object that alters its behavior when its state changes (Vending machine, Traffic Light, mobile alerts).
+- **State Pattern:** Object that alters its behavior when its state changes (Vending machine, inventroy and currency change).
-- **Observable Pattern:** Object everyone observes and then objects that watch it change (Button in java with actionlsitener).
+- **Observable Pattern:** Object everyone observes, then objects that watch it change (Button in java with actionlsitener).
-- **Unidrectional Data Flow:** geared torwards Mobile/Web
+- **Unidrectional Data Flow:**
 - **Model View Controller:** geared torwards Mobile/Web
 - **Model View Presenter:** geared torwards Mobile/Web
 - **Model View ViewModel:** geared torwards Mobile/Web